-Dinner designed and catered by Blue Hill.
+Dinner was designed and catered by Blue Hill.
+Check out the photos from this most memorable event below.

 David Swope Leadership Award